 - i. counselling for the parties

 - ii. specific training for the respondent

 - iii. an appropriate workshop or course

+- iv. an in-service to be delivered to relevant parties, or all staff as appropriate

 In circumstances where a complaint has been substantiated, the onus is on the Board to consider first and foremost the impact on the complainant.